lriecken/Vera-Graphics-Converter/README.md

 When you hold the left mouse button on a color in the palette, the parts of the image using this color are highlighted.

 Similarly, when you click on the image the color in the palette is also highlighted.

+### Settings:

+You can change some additional behavior under File/Settings...

+#### PRG File Header

+It is possible to save the exported binary file with 2 leading bytes.
+This is necessary for some load routines in the Commander X16 Kernal.

+#### Splitting files

+The exported files can be saved in chunks of a given size.
+The VERA Video RAM is paged in pages of 2048 bytes.
+Files can be split at any page, depending on how you want to store or load your data.
+The PRG File Header is saved to every individual file.